josefinacmenendez/Datatube_Heatmap/README.md

 # Datatube_Heatmap
 A shiny app to view a heatmap of differential gene expression for a select number of contigs.
+The data was obtained from J García-Arrarás' research laboratory.
+The species is H. glaberrima.

 The following packages should be installed: